You don't know why here I thought I was the one off the grid for the last 18 hours, and you don't know why I was asking the question.

 I haven't lost any friends over any of this.

-But I bet if I applied myself I could.
+But I bet if I applied myself, I could.

 But I haven't lost any friends.

-Trump is gonna get crushed.
+Trump is going to get crushed.

-It's gonna be the biggest landslide.
+It's going to be the biggest landslide.

-Oh my God, we're in the wilderness for 30 more years.
+We're in the wilderness for 30 more years.

-But a lot of people uh relish it.
+But a lot of people relish it.

-It inspires and motivates them, it fires them up.
+It fires them up.

 You don't really care.